www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Create SportsCoursePlanningTest.
         * [x] Create not rater.
         * [ ] Add not rater to editor.
+    * [ ] Ensure that Editor and Query provides the same constraint types.
+    * [ ] Ensure that Editor and Query provides the same raters.
     * [x] Rename forAllCombinationsOf to forEach, as it has no advantages to have different names for such similar functions.
-    * [ ] Make distinction between hard and soft constraints.
+    * [ ] Consider making distinction between hard and soft constraints.
 * [ ] Check test data.
 * [ ] Make sport lesson assignment an additional GUI editor example.
 * [ ] Solve sport lesson assignment.